firmai/ImputeGAP/README.md

 ---

 ## Contamination
 ImputeGAP allows to contaminate a complete datasets with missing data patterns that mimics real-world scenarios.
-The available patterns are : `MCAR`, `MISSING POURCENTAGE`, and `BLACKOUT`.
+The available patterns are : `MCAR`, `MISSING POURCENTAGE`, `BLACKOUT`, `DISJOINT`, `OVERLAP`, and `GAUSSIAN`.
 For more details, please refer to the documentation in this <a href="https://github.com/eXascaleInfolab/ImputeGAP/tree/main/imputegap/recovery#readme" >page</a>.